IRAS Singapore: What You’ll Need and How It Functions (2026)

 What Is the IRAS Structure?

 Since IRAS handles individual, business, international taxes, and corporate service taxes.
-It can be organized into departments based on these categories.
+It can be organised into departments based on these categories.
 Here is the full structure of the IRAS board that you should know.

 IRAS Structure